Computing Internships

 Please note the following steps:

-- Students intending to utilise BYO projects must submit the Computing Internship BYO Project Registration by the deadline, including details of their Host Organisation.
+- Students intending to utilise BYO projects must still apply via the usual application method of submitting the Computing Internship Student Application, including details of their host organisation.

-- Student must be a current employee of the nominated Host Organisation.
+- Student must be a current employee of the nominated host organisation and work a minimum of 15 hours per week.

-- The Host Organisation will be contacted to arrange a meeting with the School of Computing Engagement and Impact team and the Engaged Education Convenor.
+- The host organisation will be contacted to arrange a meeting with the Computing Internship Convener as part of the BYO project suitability assessment.

-- If the project is approved, the School of Computing Engagement and Impact team will notify your Host Organisation.
-The Host Organisation will then be required to sign the ANU Employer Work Integrated Letter.
+- If the BYO project is approved, the supporting team will contact the host organisation to proceed with execution of the ANU Employer Work Integrated Letter.

-- Once the ANU Employer Work Integrated Letter is finalised between ANU and your Host Organisation, the CSS Student Employability team will contact you with the next steps to complete and finalise your Computing Internship BYO Project.
+- Once the ANU Employer Work Integrated Letter has been finalised between ANU and your host organisation, the supporting team will contact the student with the next steps to complete the Computing Internship BYO Project process.